morinted/art_of_chording/docs/introduction/README.md

 ## Stenography

 Stenography is the fastest way to write on a computer.
-Court reporters have used machine stenography since the early 1900s to create written records of human speech in real-time.
+Court reporters have used machine stenography since the late 1800s to create written records of human speech in real-time.

 A steno machine can completely replace keyboard usage.